grunwald/Reproducible-Research-in-Plant-Pathology/README.md

 What Does Reproducible Research Mean for Plant Pathology
 ================
-A. H. Sparks, E. M. Del Ponte, N. J. Grünwald, and Z. Foster 2016-09-06
+A. H. Sparks, E. M. Del Ponte, Z. S. L. Foster, and N. J. Grünwald, 2016-09-06

 AUTHORS and AFFILIATIONS